bnbalsamo/bnbalsamo.github.io/_posts/2019-06-09-work_from_anywhere.md

 ---

 I've spent _a lot_ of time tweaking and customizing my own workspace in order to accomplish things faster and more comfortably.
-However, in the course of my work, I often have to get things done from different hosts, in different locations, or while on the move.
+However I often have to get things done from different hosts, in different locations, or while on the move.